 - control of the child.3

-Note that a defendant is guilty of child abduction even if the child consented to go with him/her.
+Note that you are guilty of child abduction even if the child consented to go with you.

 Note that child abduction is a crime against the parent or lawful custodian.
 It is not a crime against the child that is taken.5